$L^p$ Expander Graphs: Operators on Edges

 3. \emph{The trivial representation} $\tilde{W}_{T}$: $h_{0},h_{1}$ act by $q$.
 This representation is of dimension 3: vertex dimension 2 and edge dimension 1.
 The eigenvalue of $\tilde{h}_{NB}$ is $q_{0}q_{1}$.
 The eigenvalues of $A$ are $\pm\sqrt{\left(1+q_{0}\right)\left(1+q_{1}\right)}$.
 The representation is $\infty$-tempered.

 4. The representations $\tilde{W}^{0}$: $h_{0}$ acts by $q$, $h_{1}$ acts by $-1$.
 This representation is of total dimension 2: vertex dimension 1 and edge dimension 1.
 The eigenvalue of $\tilde{h}_{NB}$ is $-q_{0}$.
-The eigenvalue of $A$ is 0, with eigenvector supported on vertices of type 0.
+The eigenvalue of $A$ is 0, with an eigenvector supported on vertices of type 0.
 The representation is 2-finite.

 5. The representations $\tilde{W}^{1}$: $h_{0}$ acts by $-1$, $h_{1}$ acts by $q_{1}$.
 This representation is of total dimension 2: vertex dimension 1 and edge dimension 1.
 The eigenvalue of $\tilde{h}_{NB}$ is $-q_{1}$.
-The eigenvalue of $A$ is 0, with eigenvector supported on vertices of type 1.
-The representation is not $2$-tempered. \end{prop} Let us apply the classification to graphs, i.e. to the decomposition of $L^{2}\left(\tilde{E}_{X}\oplus V_{X}\right)$ as a unitary $\tilde{H}$ representation.
+The eigenvalue of $A$ is 0, with an eigenvector supported on vertices of type 1.
+The representation is not $2$-tempered. \end{prop}